 Custom response headers let Nginx stamp every reply with security policy, cache instructions, routing hints, or integration metadata without changing application code.
 That is useful when a site needs consistent browser behavior, an operator needs proof of which layer served a request, or a proxy must attach a site-wide policy before the response leaves the server.

 In Nginx, response headers are added with add_header name value [always]; inside the http, server, location, or if-inside-location contexts.
-By default the directive only applies to a defined set of success and redirect status codes, so headers can disappear on 404 and 500 responses unless the always parameter is used.
-Multiple add_header lines are allowed, and current upstream documentation also notes that newer builds can change inheritance behavior with add_header_inherit.
+Without always, the directive applies only to selected success and redirect status codes, so headers can disappear from locally generated 404 and 500 responses.
+Multiple add_header lines are allowed, but inheritance changes when a child context defines its own header directives.

 The clearest place to start is the target site's server block so the change stays scoped to one hostname or application.
 The examples use the common Debian and Ubuntu layout (/etc/nginx/sites-available/ and the nginx service name).
-If the same header already comes from the application, a CDN, or another proxy layer, keep one source of truth to avoid duplicate header lines.
-A current Ubuntu 24.04 package example (nginx/1.24.0) still uses the older inheritance model and does not support add_header_inherit yet.
+If the same header already comes from the application, a CDN, or another proxy layer, keep one source of truth so clients do not receive duplicate policy lines.

 Related: How to improve Nginx security